MckennaCisler/wikispeedia/README.md

 All of this information is put together on a presentation linked here: https://docs.google.com/presentation/d/1TLTGCigOeg-Qjv6DaxHQvf6MLPCUOMU5wO36yg87u4s/edit#slide=id.g21f33bc2a0_0_32.

 ## How to Build and Run
+1. Make sure some version of wikipedia.sqlite3 is in data/.
+A blank sqlite3 database will be initialized correctly and populated by the program.
-1. Run `mvn package`
+2. Run `mvn package`
-2. Run `./run` with any of the following options:
+3. Run `./run` with any of the following options:
   - `--gui` To run the main WebSocket for the GUI
   - `--chat-test` To run the chat-test WebSocket for testing purposes.
 DO NOT run along with `--gui`
   - `--spark` To run a Spark server with basic Wikipedia handlers (`/wiki/<page_name>` and `/wiki/links/<page_name>`) for testing